 These two cards showcase similar features: a cash reward for spending $500 within the first 90 days of account opening (although Chase Freedom® offers the chance to earn a $150 bonus as compared to the $100 bonus from BankAmericard), and both cards a $0 annual fee.
 The primary difference between these two cash back cards is the structure of categories.
 Chase Freedom® offers 5 cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
 The differing quarterly caps and categories could make the decision between which card is best for each cardholder.
 Do you like a change in your cash back categories, or do you know that gas and groceries are the best for you?

-The intro offer for Discover it®- 18 Month Balance Transfer Offer has the potential to be far more substantial than the BankAmericard Cash Rewards™ program: Discover’s program matches all the cash back new card holders have earned at the end of your first year, automatically.
-While the initial appeal of Discover it®-18 Month Balance Transfer Offer is strong, the cardholder is again faced with the decision between rotating categories or not; the card offers 5 percent cash back on rotating categories which cap at $1,500 quarterly, before moving to 1 percent cash back.
+The intro offer for Discover it®- 21 Month Balance Transfer Offer has the potential to be far more substantial than the BankAmericard Cash Rewards™ program: Discover’s program matches all the cash back new card holders have earned at the end of your first year, automatically.
+While the initial appeal of the Discover it®- 21 Month Balance Transfer Offer is strong, the cardholder is again faced with the decision between rotating categories or not; the card offers 5 percent cash back on rotating categories each quarter you sign up, which cap at $1,500 quarterly, before moving to 1 percent cash back.

 BankAmericard Cash Rewards™ vs. Blue Cash Preferred® Card from American Express.